 "System input is color images which included images of human faces or not, output is the human faces which is extracted from original images.
 In order to get the better result of detection, pre-processing is essential.
+In this section, pre-processing is addressed with giving detail description

-Gray scale Conversion
+2. Gray scale Conversion

 For getting to reduce the information of images, image should be done a converting to grayscale.
 Each color images (RGB images) are composed of 3 channels to present red, green and blue components in RGB space.
+Below is the example to giving the general ideal of the RGB color image.

-- 1. Given example images (R1,G1,B1),....(Rn,Gn,Bn) where R, G, B are the value of red, green and blue respectively and 'n' is total number of pixel in given image. - 2.
-The new grayscale images has pixel from G1,....Gn, where using formula is as follows: 0.21R + 0.71G + 0.07B = G. Unlike averages method, this form is considering the ratio because of human perception.
+1. Given example images (R1,G1,B1),....(Rn,Gn,Bn) where R, G, B are the value of red, green and blue respectively and 'n' is total number of pixel in given image.

+3. The new grayscale images has pixel from G1,.....Gn, where using formula is as follows: 0.21R + 0.71G + 0.07 B = G. Unlike averages method, this form is considering the ratio because of human perception.

-Figure 9: RGB to Gray Scale Conversion
+Figure 9 : RGB to Gray Scale Conversion Image resizing

-Image resizing

-Images are synthesized by numerous of pixel which is the small unit in the imageFor example, '0' is white and '255' is black in gray scale images.
+Images are synthesized by numerous of pixel which is the small unit in the image.
+Also, images are the 2dimensional matrix pattern, every pixel in the images is represented something information.

+For example, '0' is white and '255' is black in gray scale images.
+Because there are a lot of information to deal with.

+The top-left side of each image is the resolution of each one.
+Left-side's image is the original.
 Image has 3000 pixels in width and 2000 pixels in height which means it has $3000 \times 2000 = 6,000,000$ pixels or 6 megapixels.
 If the image has been resized into 1000 pixels in width and 600 pixels in height, image only has 0.6 megapixels.
-At least system only uses 1/10 timing to handle it
+At least system only uses 1/10 timing to handle it.